 Ingredients Supply Update: Fruit

-The supply of fruit has been impacted by the coronavirus pandemic and we have seen usual flows be disrupted.
+The supply of fruit and sugar trading has been impacted by the coronavirus pandemic and we have seen usual flows be disrupted.
 Some crops have been impacted by weather conditions and demand has risen in certain areas.
 With all of these fluctuations, we decided to create an update blog.

 Mango supply is currently very tight, with India’s Alphonso crop and Columbia’s summer harvest already sold out.
 With this pressure in the market all eyes have moved to Mexico, where the expected crop will hopefully bring some relief to the short global supply.
 Crops that have yet to be harvested, such as India’s Totapuri crop, are projected to be less than last year which further raises doubts over supply.